Coronavirus (COVID-19) Alert

 - Any HPD Section 8 voucher holders facing rent hardships due to decreases in income should send an email DTRAI@hpd.nyc.gov or fax at 212-863-5299.

-The HPD Section 8 Customer Service Office at 100 Gold Street is closed until at least March 30th, but the HPD Section 8 team is still available to the public.
+The HPD Section 8 Customer Service Office at 100 Gold Street is closed until further notice for in-person interactions, but the HPD Section 8 team is still available to the public.

 Section 8, also known as the Housing Choice Voucher Program, provides funding for rent subsidies for eligible low-income families for decent, safe, and affordable housing.
 The general public cannot apply for the Department of Housing Preservation and Development (HPD) Section 8 Program.
 You must be referred by other programs/agencies and meet very specific and defined requirements.
 These include HPD, the Department of Homeless Services (DHS), and the Human Resources Administration (HRA).